Home / Blog / Cruise Law Blog / 46 Months in Prison for Assault on Cruise Ship – Cruises Can Be Dangerous!

 Cruise Ship Passenger Suffers Serious Impairments and Dies a Few Months Later

-The victim suffered serious protracted injuries, including cognitive and physical impairments, requiring the medical staff to move him to a California hospital and a rehab center to help him recover from his serious injuries.
+The victim suffered protracted severe injuries, including cognitive and physical impairments, requiring the medical staff to move him to a California hospital and a rehab center to help him recover from his serious injuries.

 Mcavay Arrested and Charged after Another Passenger Identified Him